cmanzana/perfect-scrollbar/README.md

 Contribution
 ------------

-#### Please read [Contributing](https://github.com/noraesae/perfect-scrollbar/wiki/Contributing) in the wiki before making any contibution.
+#### Please read [Contributing](https://github.com/cmanzana/perfect-widget-scrollbar/wiki/Contributing) in the wiki before making any contibution.

 I *really* welcome contributions!
 Please feel free to fork and issue pull requests when...

 * You have a very nice idea to improve this plugin!
 * You found a bug!
-* You're good at English and can help my bad English!

-For IE problems, please refer to [IE Support](https://github.com/noraesae/perfect-scrollbar#ie-support)
+For IE problems, please refer to [IE Support](https://github.com/cmanzana/perfect-widget-scrollbar#ie-support)

 IE Support
 ----------